tbumi/glacier-upload/README.md

 # glacier-upload

-A simple script to upload files to an AWS Glacier vault.
+A helper tool to upload and manage archives in AWS Glacier Vaults

 ## Installation

-Please use Python 3.6 or newer.
-[Python 2 is not supported](https://pythonclock.org/).
+Minimum required Python version is 3.9.
+To install, run this in your terminal:

 ```
 $ pip install glacier_upload